Bloomberry Research · Technical Report · Version 1.0

 Hook Patterns17 total

 Predictable first-line constructions that AI models default to when opening posts or paragraphs.
+All 17 named hook patterns are verified through direct analysis of AI-generated LinkedIn and professional writing content.

 Pattern NameModelExample